-32Agents are heterogeneous, as they do not share the same beliefs and therefore do not take the same actions.
+&lt;sup>32Agents are heterogeneous, as they do not share the same beliefs and therefore do not take the same actions.
 For simplicity, we omit the terms in the loss function resulting from heterogeneity.
 We refer the interested reader to Andrade et al. (2019) and, in particular, to Section 3 of the online appendix for the derivation and the implications of the welfare loss function with heterogeneous beliefs.

-33The Euler equation is a potential constraint for the central bank only when adding a constraint on the nominal interest rate as the Effective Lower Bound.
-However, in our case, the optimal policy features monetary tightening so of the optimal solution to Appendix B.3.
+&lt;sup>33The Euler equation is a potential constraint for the central bank only when adding a constraint on the nominal interest rate as the Effective Lower Bound.
+However, in our case, the optimal policy features monetary tightening so that a lower bound on interest rates is not likely to be relevant. tion in the presence of households expecting fiscal dominance risk.
+This tradeoff is made more difficult to solve the larger the share of private agents expecting fiscal dominance and the larger the level of debt these agents expect.